fiadliel/prometheus_client_scala/doc/src/Guide.md

 totalRequests.inc()
 ```

-### Creating collectors with labels

-Any extra strings passed when creating a collector, represent
-labels for any monitoring variables.
-Whenever any information is
-passed to the monitoring system, an appropriate number of label
-values need to be provided; one for each label.
+If you need labels attached to the counter, specify the label names using
+the `.labels` method:

 ```tut
 val totalErrors = Counter("total_errors", "Total errors").labels("code")
 ```

-### Using collectors with labels
+### Using counters

 To increment a counter with an error code of "404", one might
 do the following: